devoyster/FasterTests/README.md

 ## Other runners

 There are other free parallel NUnit test runners out there.
-Some of them are more mature and feature-rich, but FasterTests seems to be faster :) If FasterTests won't fit your requirements then maybe other runners will.
+Some of them are more mature and feature-rich, but FasterTests seems to be faster :) If FasterTests will not fit your requirements then maybe other runners will.

-Here are links to some other parallel runners I've discovered:
+Here are links to some other parallel runners I have discovered:

 * https://github.com/nunit/dev/wiki/Framework-Parallel-Test-Execution
 * https://cpntr.codeplex.com/